PrajwalAI/Indian_Economy_Analysis/README.md

 Finding: In India, inflation and GDP show weak to no correlation, hinting at non-demand factors like cost-push inflation and fiscal inefficiencies.

 ## 📌 Conclusion
 This project provides a quantitative lens to understand India's economic dynamics.
 The findings reveal that while some classical theories hold ground in certain periods, India’s economic landscape is nuanced and driven by multiple, often non-linear, forces.
-Further analysis using machine learning or longer datasets could yield even deeper insights.